 Data Point 1 – Spine Tilt

-“I have less moving parts, my swing is like a pendulum” – Moe Norman
+“I have less moving parts, and my swing is like a pendulum” – Moe Norman

 Datapoint 2 Pelvis movement downward vs. pelvis movement up.